Docker

 bfh-latex-extended:latest

-This will create an interactive shell into the container in which you can start editing
+It will create an interactive shell in the container, where you can start editing with the editor you previously installed.
+Then run latexmk

 for example.